MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/custom-connector-sdk-contracts-connectorcrawler.md

 |identityType |IdentityType |Identity representation type |
 |identitySourceProperties |map< string, string> |Any additional metadata about the Identity source |

+#### SourcePropertyValueMap

-**SourcePropertyValueMap**: Map of source property key and its value as present in the data source.
+Map of source property key and its value as present in the data source.
 Stores the property values of each item.

 |Property |Type |Description |
 |:----------|:-------------|:----------|